-This requires planning by legal teams so custom fields specific to the matter and document review can be setup prior to starting review (i.e. issues, hot doc status, privilege, responsiveness, redactions, confidentiality, document request/RFP number, deponent name, expert name, etc.).
+This requires planning by legal teams ahead of time.
+Custom fields specific to the matter and document review can be setup prior to starting review.

-5. Is there a need for custom workflows or database administration tasks to be performed prior to or during review?
+5. Do you need custom workflows or database administration tasks to be performed?

 6. Will external or non-party reviewers need to access the review database?

 Will the legal team need to share documents with co-counsel, experts, or consultants?
-If so, this requires planning and detailed discussions on what other parties are allowed to see, access and edit.
-External parties require stricter permissions, which must be managed properly, especially when determining their levels of access to the work product of the other parties sharing the database.
+If so, plan and have detailed discussions on what other parties are allowed to see, access and edit.
+External parties require stricter permissions, which must be managed properly.
+Keep this in mind when determining appropriate levels of access to the work product of the other parties sharing the database.

 7. Will advanced technologies be used to expedite document review?